container-interop/service-provider/README.md

 function (ContainerInterface $container, ?MyLogger $logger = null)
 ```

-If an extension is defined for a service that does not exist, null will be passed as a second argument.
+This allows an extension to allow and handle a service that has been explicitly registered as `null`.

-TODO ^ #66

 ```php
 class B implements ServiceProviderInterface